DEVITY-IOT/devity-iot.github.io/website/docs/reference/device-properties.md

 Please be aware that the length of the word(s) after the device properties are rendered should not be too long, depending on where the word(s) is used.
 For example, the common name (CN) is `a long $(serial) --- 0123456789 0123456789 0123456789 0123456789`.
-The length before expanding into real value is 64 characters, which is still a valid CN length.
+The length before the words expand into real value is 64 characters, which is still a valid CN length.
 But after expanding, it turns into `a long SERIAL_123 --- 0123456789 0123456789 0123456789 0123456789`,
 which has a length of 65 characters and is no longer a valid CN.